yugabyte/platform-go-client/docs/TlsToggleParams.md

 ### NewTlsToggleParams

-`func NewTlsToggleParams(allowInsecure bool, clusters []Cluster, creatingUser Users, enableClientToNodeEncrypt bool, enableNodeToNodeEncrypt bool, kubernetesUpgradeSupported bool, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ) *TlsToggleParams`
+`func NewTlsToggleParams(clusters []Cluster, creatingUser Users, enableClientToNodeEncrypt bool, enableNodeToNodeEncrypt bool, kubernetesUpgradeSupported bool, platformUrl string, sleepAfterMasterRestartMillis int32, sleepAfterTServerRestartMillis int32, upgradeOption string, ) *TlsToggleParams`

 NewTlsToggleParams instantiates a new TlsToggleParams object This constructor will assign default values to properties that have it defined,